xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-4.md

 		- Macroanalysis
 		- Style analysis

-- Hofstede's study
+- ==Hofstede's study==
 	- dimensions -> significantly different characteristics among countries
 		- Power distance: degree of inequality
 		- Individualism 个人主义 : degree of pursuit of individual interests
 		- Masculinity 男子气 : degree of differences
 		- Uncertainty avoidance : tolerance of non-structured and ambiguous situations
+	- PRO
+		- empirical evidence for cultural differences in companies depending on countries
+		- Discovery of "economic factor culture"
+	- CON
+		- Lack of currentness
+		- over-generalization
+		- quantization of culture -> wrong
+		- scale values don't give info about behavior to be expected
+		- scale values don't give info about interculturality

+## Different definition
 - Plural perspective
 	- Customs of a collective
 - Individual perspective
 	- Customs of individual
 - Collective perspective
-	- Clear borders
+	- <u>Clear borders</u>
-	- Affiliation / membership is regulated by implicit or explicit criteria
+	- Affiliation / membership is regulated by implicit or explicit <u>criteria</u>
 	- Fulfilment of criteria is decisive for acceptance
 - Cultural perspective
-	- Cultures are interwoven and mixed
+	- Cultures are <u>interwoven and mixed</u>
-	- Contrast between foreign culture and own culture cannot be upheld (transculturality)
+	- Contrast between foreign culture and own culture cannot be upheld (transculturality) 不能对比
-	- Affiliation to a culture only requires to be familiar with the customs of a culture
+	- Affiliation to a culture only requires to be <u>familiar</u> with the customs of a culture
 - Graph: <img src="https://github.com/ICH-BIN-HXM/images_Leadership_Business_Communication/blob/main/Snipaste_2023-11-30_23-12-10.png?raw=" width="600" />
 - E.g.
 	- **Rivalry from a Collective Perspective**: The company has several departments, each with staff from different nationalities and cultural backgrounds.
 They compete with each other for the company's resources and the prioritization of their projects.